mattihicks/mattihicks/customer-journey.md

        <div class="col-8">
         <h2 class="projectTitle">Results and action steps</h2>
         <p>I can't disclose my findings for confidentiality reasons, but here's some of the outcomes and action items I took:</p>
         <p>1.
-I created a <span style="font-family:GT-Walsheim-Regular">customer journey diagram with eight stages</span> that the customer experiences throughout their EF journey.
+I created a <span style="font-family:GT-Walsheim-Medium">customer journey diagram with eight stages</span> that the customer experiences throughout their EF journey.
 We are currently building on this research to go deeper within the eight stages I defined.
 In addition to the stages, I also outlined opportunities to address discovered painpoints within each stage.</p>
                 <h5>Customer journey (blurred to protect confidentiality)</h5>
         <img src="../assets/images/customer_journey_example.jpg"/>
         <p></p>
         <p></p>
         <p>2.
-I am collaborating with the product owner as this research directly impacts the <span style="font-family:GT-Walsheim-Regular">product roadmap</span>; we've uncovered multiple product opportunities for 2019, and most likely beyond.</p>
+I am collaborating with the product owner as this research directly impacts the <span style="font-family:GT-Walsheim-Medium">product roadmap</span>; we've uncovered multiple product opportunities for 2019, and most likely beyond.</p>
-        <p>3. <span style="font-family:GT-Walsheim-Regular">Feature and content improvements</span> are in planning, development, or testing stages, including providing more information about what the student will experience as well as an increased emphasis on authenticity in the product.</p>
+        <p>3. <span style="font-family:GT-Walsheim-Medium">Feature and content improvements</span> are in planning, development, or testing stages, including providing more information about what the student will experience as well as an increased emphasis on authenticity in the product.</p>
       </div>
     </div>
   </div>